Yug-Gupta1212/Kinwell/README.md

    ```

 4. **Open in browser**
-   Navigate to `http://localhost:5173` (or the URL shown in the terminal).
+   Navigate to `http://localhost:5173` (or the URL shown in the terminal)..

 ### Build for Production